Company Programs at Halestone

 Because CME has an emphasis on performing, 3rd and 4th grade dancers enrolling in CME are encouraged to take an additional class per week – either ballet, modern, tap or jazz to work on the development of their technique.
 Older CME students will be empowered to be mentors to younger CME students.

 Company Prep is open to 2nd-8th grade dancers taking at least one other class at Halestone.
-There is no additional tuition for Company Prep, but registration and a commitment to the class is required to participate.
+There is no additional tuition for Company Prep, but there is a $100 participation fee for the year and a commitment to the class is required to participate.
 Company Prep gives young dancers the opportunity to experience company membership.
-Company Prep meets one Friday each month and introduces students to improvisation, choreography and repertory.
-During that time dancers will be rehearsing a dance to be performed at one of our fall events.
-In 2020-2021 Company Prep will be co-directed by Liz Becker and Mauri Connors.
+Dancers will be rehearsing a dance to be performed at one of our fall events and our spring recital.

 Clogging Workshop is open to students with intermediate-advanced skills in clogging.
 Clogging Workshop participants will collaboratively review and create new dances.
 Clogging Workshop performs multiple times per year at various community events.
 Clogging functions like a company class because students have a large amount of agency over their learning and are collaboratively choreographing within the technique of clogging.

-Modern Company is open to dedicated 7th – 12th grade dancers who have studied at Halestone for at least one year and others by permission/ invitation of the instructor.
+Modern Company is open to dedicated 9th – 12th grade dancers who have studied at Halestone for at least one year and others by permission/ invitation of the instructor.
 Dancers must be taking regular technique classes to support their learning in company.
-There is no audition to participate in MC, however in 2020-2021 students must take 2 additional technique classes a week at Halestone, one of which must be either Int/Adv Seminar in Modern Dance OR Contemporary/ Ballet Mix.
-For example, a student in 8th grade could take Int/Adv Seminar in Modern Dance, Ballet II, and be eligible to enroll in MC.
-An 11th grade student could take Int/Adv Seminar in Modern Dance and Jazz III and be eligible to enroll in MC.
+There is no audition to participate in MC, however in 2021-2022 students must take 2 additional technique classes a week at Halestone, one of which must be either Advanced Seminar in Modern Dance OR Contemporary/ Ballet Mix.

 Modern Company members are expected to perform at various community and Halestone performances.